 “We’re proud to have been involved in this outstanding event for the past five years,” said Jackson.
 “This is our way of helping to educate the public on the threat of HABs, and bring together state and local officials to work together to combat the problem.”

-Nine Element Plan — In 2018, Corning committed $50,000 toward the development of a comprehensive watershed plan covering both Seneca and Keuka lakes, in the area surrounding Corning’s Headquarters in New York.
+Nine Element Plan — In 2018, Corning Enterprises committed $50,000 toward the development of a comprehensive watershed plan covering both Seneca and Keuka lakes, in the area surrounding Corning’s Headquarters in New York.
 The Nine Element Plan is based on nine components identified by the EPA as being keys to successful watershed plans to reduce pollutants and monitor water quality.

 HABs surveillance using Corning technology — Corning manufactures hyperspectral image sensors (HSI), which can identify subtle differences in a scene that enables accurate characterization of material being observed.
 The technology combines a spectroscopy component that provides material characterization, with an imaging component that offers spatial context.